 As well as awarding the famous Michelin Stars, since 1997 the Michelin guides have also included Bib Gourmand awards in recognition of establishments offering ‘good food at moderate prices’.
 At these establishments diners can enjoy three quality courses for less than £28.

-In the 2017 guide, 143 restaurants and gastropubs were awarded a Bib Gourmand, three of which fall within the Gloucestershire borders –with The Gumstool Inn in Tetbury losing its Bib Gourmand status this year.
+In the 2020 guide, 132 restaurants and gastropubs were awarded a Bib Gourmand, sadly none of which fall within the Gloucestershire borders as Made by Bob has lost its Bib Gourmand in the 2020 Michelin Guide.

 By Michelle Fyrne

 Get a head start in hunting for the perfect nursery in Gloucestershire with SoGlos’s dedicated guide.

 Discover some of the finest independent schools in Gloucestershire and the surrounding area, in SoGlos’s dedicated guide.